timf34/Article2Audio/README.md

     docker-compose up --build
     ```

-Enjoy your audio versions of any article you want! 🎉
+Enjoy your audio versions of any article you want at http://localhost:3000! 🎉

 Note that it can take up to a few minutes to generate the audio file depending on the length of the article.
 Will look into optimizing this/ running it concurrently without OpenAI rate limiting issues in the future.